igh9410/getmygraphicscard/README.md

 For subscription-service,
 ![Screenshot from 2023-02-16 18-47-04](https://user-images.githubusercontent.com/31177070/219332020-ecb00564-22fe-49e6-80c5-0bcc6a23ae79.png)

+## To Run
+To run the whole microservices, Docker, MySQL and MongoDB must be installed and running.
+Run Redis and Apache Kafka first in terminal with command "docker compose up -d" After that, the execution order of each microservice does not matter much, but I recommend running eureka-server, api-gateway, identity-service, product-service, subscription-service in order. product-service and subscription-service support launching multiple instances.

 ## 📝 How It Works

 Users access to the app via Spring Cloud Gateway, running on port 8888.